awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-lifecycle.md

 When you launch an instance, it enters the `pending` state\.
 The instance type that you specified at launch determines the hardware of the host computer for your instance\.
 We use the Amazon Machine Image \(AMI\) you specified at launch to boot the instance\.
 After the instance is ready for you, it enters the `running` state\.
 You can connect to your running instance and use it the way that you'd use a computer sitting in front of you\.

-As soon as your instance transitions to the `running` state, you're billed for each hour or partial hour that you keep the instance running, even if the instance remains idle and you don't connect to it\.
+As soon as your instance transitions to the `running` state, you're billed for each second, with a one\-minute minimum, that you keep the instance running, even if the instance remains idle and you don't connect to it\.

 For more information, see [Launch your instance](LaunchingAndUsingInstances.md) and [Connect to your Windows instance](connecting_to_windows_instance.md)\.